Stadium Mustard

-Stadium Mustard is the trademarked name of a brown mustard, manufactured in Illinois, popular in Northeast Ohio, particularly in Cleveland.
-Stadium Authentic is an alternative formulation of Joe Bertman's original signature mustard recipe, also produced by Bertman's family's company as Bertman Original Ballpark Mustard.
-Stadium Authentic Mustard is sold at retail outlets and served in over 150 stadiums and arenas throughout the United States.
+The Authentic Stadium Mustard (also known as "Stadium Mustard") is the trademarked name of a brown mustard popular in Northeast Ohio, particularly in Cleveland.
+The Authentic Stadium Mustard is sold at food retail stores and has been a concession item at over 150 stadiums and arenas throughout its history.

 History

 In 1969, David Dwoskin, a sales representative of Bertman's company in the northeast Ohio area, formed the Davis Food Company to make "The Brown Mustard" served at the Cleveland Municipal Stadium available for retail sales in supermarkets.
 In 1971, David Foods registered the name "The Authentic Stadium Mustard".
 In 1982, Davis Food Company obtained exclusive rights to sell to both wholesale and retail markets as well as stadiums, arenas and other venues.
 In the early 1980s there was a disagreement between Bertman and Dwoskin.
 Dwoskin produced the original mustard under the Stadium Mustard brand through his own company.
 The Bertman Family continues to sell its version of the mustard through its Bertman Foods Company.